 Git is a distributed version control system that is widely used by a number of open source projects.
 It was started in the year 2005 by Linux creator, Linus Torvalds.
 The program allows for the non-linear development of projects and can handle large amounts of data effectively by storing it on the local server.

 In this tutorial, we will play around Git and learn how to get started.

 I am using Ubuntu in this tutorial but you can use any Linux distribution of your choice.
-Apart from installation, rest all commands are the same in all Linux distributions.
+Apart from installation, the rest of the commands are the same in all Linux distributions.

-After it finishes downloading, you will have Git installed and ready to use.
+After it is finished, you will have Git installed and ready to use.

-After Git is installed, whether from apt-get or from the source, you need to copy your username and email in the gitconfig file.
-You can access this file at ~/.gitconfig.
+After Git is installed, whether from apt or from the source, you need to copy your username and email in the gitconfig file.
+You can later access this file at ~/.gitconfig.

 git config --global user.name "User"